 NATIONAL COMMITTEE POSITION

 The National Committee to Preserve Social Security and Medicare opposes any and all proposals that would raise the age of eligibility for Medicare.

-Medicare beneficiaries, whose average income is less than $22,000 per year, are already spending 27 percent of the average Social Security check on Medicare Parts B and D cost sharing alone.
+- Medicare beneficiaries, whose average income is less than $24,150 per year, are already spending 23 percent of the average Social Security check on Medicare Parts B and D premiums and cost sharing alone.
 They cannot afford to pay more for health care costs not covered by Medicare.